 Now that you know it is ADHD, you can tap into a wealth of focused resources in your community and online.
 It is important to seek professional support from a psychiatrist and a psychologist.
 It can also be beneficial to explore the ADHD coaching option.
 Take time to understand the educational background and experience of professionals you are planning to work with.
 There is a number of registered psychologists and social workers, as well as certified counsellors in Saskatoon who offer private services in this area.
 You can also explore free counselling and additional support for your child through Child and Youth Mental Health Services, Saskatchewan Health Authority.
 Additionally, the Learning Disabilities Association of Saskatchewan offers focused programs and services beneficial for managing ADHD.

 Regarding online resources, the Canadian ADHD Resource Alliance website is a good source of reliable information on ADHD.
 The Centre for ADHD/ADD Advocacy is a national non-profit organization providing education and advocacy for individuals with ADHD across Canada.
 Alternatively, the ADDitude magazine website offers many resources on daily life topics and has webinars with some of the top researchers and authors in the field of ADHD.

 Furthermore, parents and teachers can greatly benefit from reading materials and books by Dr. Russell A. Barkley.
-Here are a couple of affiliate links, though you may be able to find these titles at your local library:
+You may be able to find them at your local library: